intersystems-community/Reports-widgets-documentation/README.md

 ## Page 9
 ### Announcements line chart
-_Announcements shows how many new Announcements were published per month_
+_Announcements shows how many new Announcements were published per month.
+Announcements are posts that talk about community news. _

 <details>
 <summary>For developers</summary>